 - Provide the SDCI with increased funding and review their inspection procedures to make sure inspections are thorough.

-- SDCI should work with stakeholders to develop guidelines and a more effective enforcement framework to protect renters from retaliation.
+- SDCI should work with stakeholders to develop guidelines and an enforcement framework to protect renters from retaliation.

 Southeast Seattle schools have seen a dramatic increase in homeless students in the last few years.
 Black, Native American and Latino students and their families are disproportionately affected by homelessness.
 I will introduce comprehensive set of laws to end homelessness.

 - Make it easier for people to use shelters and public housing by reducing the barriers to entry.